LivelyVideo/LivelyVideo.github.io/mkdocs/docs/svcUpload.md

 * Depending on your preference, this service can be made available as an installable tarfile, a npm package downloaded from LivelyVideo's repo, or a Docker container available from **TBD** repo.

+#### Install via NPM
 * If you are using the npm package, you will need to ensure that you are able to connect to and use our repository: it is at `https://npm.livelyvideo.tv`.
 You will need authentication credentials or a token along with other settings that should be in the welcome email that you might have received earlier.
+* Download the service: `npm install -g @livelyvideo/svcUpload`.
+If you are unable to install the module globally, you might need to follow different steps to run it locally.
+* Create the configuration file as defined in the `Configuration` section below.
+* Run the service as `LIVELY_CFG=your_config_file.yaml svcUpload`.
+* To use with a Node process manager such as `PM2` the following should work `pm2 start LIVELY_CFG=your_cfg_file.yaml svcUpload`.
 * To download the project's dependencies, you will want to perform `npm install` in the project's working directory.
 To run unit tests, type `npm test`.